 After an explosively fun day at Universal Studios continue down on another family fun attraction.
 Paint your trip with vibrant colors at Crayola Experience and experience loads of activities for your kiddies!

 Invest in an Orlando Pass

 Are you a type-A traveler?
 If you can’t wait to paint O-town red, investing in a multi-destination pass may be for you.
 Track down everything fun and on a budget with an Orlando 5 day itinerary!

 Related Post: Orlando on a Budget: How to Save BIG With a Go City Pass

-Discover over 20 thrilling Floridian attractions, including LEGOLAND, WonderWorks, and Boggy Airboat Creek tours, when you invest in either a Go Orlando All-Inclusive or Go Orlando Explorer Pass:
+Drive up International Drive and discover over 20 thrilling Floridian attractions, including LEGOLAND, WonderWorks, Madame Tussauds Orlando, The Wheel at Icon Park, and Boggy Airboat Creek tours, when you invest in either a Go Orlando All-Inclusive or Go Orlando Explorer Pass: